 It is about a 30 minutes’ walk (1.5 miles one-way) to reach the trailhead.

-My husband and I ended up taking this route on the way back from the trailhead to the parking area because we didn’t want to wait 50 minutes for the next bus.
+When we first hiked this trail, my husband and I ended up taking this route on the way back from the trailhead to the parking area because we didn’t want to wait 50 minutes for the next bus.

 Option #3 – Jim Thompson Trailhead (adds 2 miles to the hike)